epinio/docs/docs/intro.md

 ## Next steps

-To try Epinio, look at the [Quickstart](./tutorials/quickstart.md) tutorial.
+To try Epinio, follow [Getting Started](./getting-started/install-epinio.md): check the requirements, install Epinio, then run through the [Quickstart](./getting-started/quickstart.md).

-For more detailed information, check the **Explanations** section, for a variety of topics.

-The **How-tos** section describes scenarios with examples.
+From there:

+- **Develop & Deploy Apps** walks application developers through the day-to-day workflow.
+- **Operate Epinio** covers installation scenarios, cluster configuration, and operations for platform engineers.
+- The **Web UI / Dashboard** section covers working with Epinio from the browser.
+- **Reference** holds the CLI, server and API, Helm chart, and configuration details.